-Therefore, it is necessary to clarify the subordination of the proceedings on disputing decisions, actions and inaction of the administration of the penitentiary institution.
+Therefore, it is necessary to clarify the subordination of the proceedings on disputing decisions, actions and inaction of the administration of the penitentiary institution and the procedure for case examination.

-Improving the procedures for notification in administrative procedure

-Due to the operating system of notifications in administrative procedure, the Court is obliged to notify the participant of proceedings about each procedural action in each case mainly by mail.
-Moreover, no distinction is made as to whether the participant of the procedure is a natural or legal person, an advocate, a state or local self-government body.
+Improving the procedures for notification in administrative procedure of the procedure is a natural or legal person, an advocate, a state or local self-government body.
 In all cases, the Court spends actually large-scale financial and human resources for fulfilling the legislative requirement (only in Yerevan, it exceeds AMD 400 million).